willibrandon/SqlTemplateGen/README.md

 ![SqlTemplateGen Logo](./assets/logo.png)

-SqlTemplateGen is a lightweight library for building SQL queries from templates.
-It simplifies the generation of SQL queries with dynamic parameters, reducing the need for manual query construction.
+**SqlTemplateGen** is a .NET library for building SQL queries from templates with parameterized values.
+It simplifies the process of building dynamic SQL queries while promoting cleaner, more maintainable code.

 ## Features